pateba06/AngularApp-AllTopicInOne/README.md

 main - This branch has upto 3 topics

-develop - This branch has topic post 3
+develop2 - This branch has topic post 3

+develop3 - This branch has topic post 11

 In this app it will cover most topic in one app.
 I am creating branch for each topic then on periodical increment I will merge that into Main branch.